-- Don't allow spiders in.
+- Don’t allow spiders in.
 Caulk around all wires, cables, and faucets entering your house as well as around electrical components like lights and outlets.
-Fix holes in screens, affix insect screening to your vents, fix cracks in the foundation, and install door sweeps.
+Fix holes in screens (you can get Screen Repair Patches at Amazon), affix insect screening to your vents, fix cracks in the foundation, and install door sweeps.
 For more tips, read our article on home pest control.

 - Change outdoor lighting.
 Outdoor lights attract the bugs that attract the spiders.
 Either don’t use outdoor lighting or switch to yellow sodium lights.